 - 6 tablespoons unsalted butter , melted and cooled slightly

-- 1 small apple , shredded or finely chopped (about 1 cup)
+- 1 medium sweet apple , shredded or finely chopped

-- whipped cream, vanilla ice cream, or powdered sugar , for serving
+- whipped cream, vanilla ice cream, and caramel sauce , for serving

-- In a large bowl combine flour, sugar, baking powder, cinnamon, nutmeg, ginger, allspice, and salt.
+- In a large bowl whisk together the flour, sugar, baking powder, cinnamon, nutmeg, ginger, allspice, and salt.